Research | International Trade & Trade Policy

 Research Interests & Contributions

 I am an applied international trade economist who firmly believes in theory-founded empirical work.
 I enjoy developing methods to address specific policy-relevant questions, and I find it very rewarding to translate rigorous academic research to wider audiences, e.g. students and policy makers.
-My main research interests and contributions are in two interrelated areas: (i) structural gravity modeling and applications; and (ii) gravity estimation and measurement, decomposition, and aggregation of partial and general equilibrium trade costs.
-In addition, I have ventured into several other trade-related topics that I find intellectually stimulating (e.g., embargoes and sanctions, international cartels, trade dynamics, trade and labor market interactions at the firm level, and political economy of trade policy).
-More information about my research and my contributions to the trade literature can be found in my Research Statement
+My main research interests and contributions are in three interrelated areas: (i) structural gravity modeling and applications; (ii) gravity estimation and measurement, decomposition, and aggregation of partial and general equilibrium trade costs; and (iii) quantifying the effects of sanctions.
+In addition, I have ventured into other trade-related topics that I find intellectually stimulating (e.g., trade dynamics, trade and labor market interactions at the firm level, and political economy of trade policy).
+More information about my research impact and contributions to the trade literature can be found at Google Scholar RePEc

 Recent/Active Working Papers